hoborglabs/dashboard/README.md

 - - -

-* A *Phobject* is a native PHP array with ... lambda functions - how crazy is that :) ?
-* If you are using our HoborgLabs Dashboard - let me know on wojtek at hoborglabs.com
+If you are using HoborgLabs Dashboard - let me know on wojtek at hoborglabs.com